timbrueggenthies/leinwand/README.md

 # Usage

 ## Add dependency
 For now, the library is only published via Jitpack.
-Therefore, to use the library, you need to include the repository in your build.gradle file.
+Therefore, to use the library, you need to include the repository in your projects build.gradle(.kts) file.
 ```kotlin
 allProjects {
   repositories {